Concept Gradient: Concept-based Interpretation Without Linear Assumption: Experimental Results

-Finally, we compare different methods of calculating the concept gradient, including pseudo-inverse jointly with all concepts versus each concept separately as well as various gradient normalization schemes.
+\textbf{Ablation study on normalization schemes.} We compared different methods of calculating the concept gradients with various gradient normalization schemes.
 We ran all experiments on Inception v3 with finetuned layers \texttt{Mixed\_7b+}.
-The results are presented in Table~\ref{tab:cg_methods}.
-Joint represents the pseudo-inverse being performed on all the concepts jointly while individual represents the pseudo-inverse being performed on each individual concept separately.
-Un-normalized represents pure inner product between $\nabla f(x)$ and $\nabla g(x)$ without normalization, normed $\nabla g(x)$ with normalized $\nabla g(x)$, and cosine with both normalized $\nabla f(x)$ and $\nabla g(x)$.
-Recall that individual pseudo-inverse is exactly inner product normalized with squared concept norm.
-We observe that the concept attribution with joint pseudo-inverse is not aligned with human perception of concept importance while all other methods performs equally well.
-This supports the argument that the gradient norms in trained neural network are well-behaved and it is unlikely to encounter cases where normalization influences the attribution results significantly.
+The results are presented in Table~\ref{tab:cg_normalization}.
+Recall that CG is exactly inner product normalized with squared concept norm, IP represents pure inner product between $\nabla f(x)$ and $\nabla g(x)$ without normalization, GC with normalized $\nabla g(x)$, and cosine with both normalized $\nabla f(x)$ and $\nabla g(x)$.
+We observe that all methods performs equally well.
+This supports the argument that the gradient norms in trained neural network are well-behaved and it is less common to encounter cases where normalization influences the attribution results significantly.